axanthos/orange3-textable-prototypes/doc/widgets/text_summarizer.rst

 .. image:: figures/TLDR_widget.png

-The **link** interface lets the user choose which output to send, either the summary or the text with the most important words highlighted.
+The **link** interface lets the user choose which output to send, either the summary or the text with the most important sentences highlighted.

 .. image:: figures/TLDR_link.png